[Due to a server failure in Aug-2019 we have restored this historic post]

 Moving Between Classes

-The good news is that you can move between classes, although once you are a part of The Crazy you normally staff there.
-As they grow old they win veteran, then the super veteran and ultra veteran category at events, they do not usually move down in class.
-The Carefree also do not often move classes competition is not really in their DNA and have no desire to chase a point score.
+The good news is that you can move between classes, although once you are a part of The Crazy you normally stay there.
+As the Crazy’s grow old they win veteran, then the super veteran and ultra veteran category at events, they do not usually move down in class.
+The Carefree also do not often move classes because competition is not really in their DNA and there’s no desire to chase a point score.
 There is however regular movement between the other classes.
 A member of The Casual may move to The Competent and ultimately to The Committed.
 Equally a member of The Committed class may move to be a member of The Casuals as family time pressure lessens their commitment.

 What about me?

 I am a member of The Committed.
 I wish I was good enough to be one of The Crazys but I have never found the training time and now I am have more time in my mid 50s my body is starting to limit my potential.
 I have only been a member of The Committed for the last 5 or so years.
 For the 18 years of rogaining before that I was a member of The Competent.

 - Alan Mansfield says on 08/02/2018 at 2:49 pm

 Well at 55 rogaines, having carried a infant/walker/toddler up to the point when I realized the backpack weighs 30+ kilograms and said child is getting out of the backpack to collect stones for me to carry, having organised my share of rogaines, spent time at Turrella Postal Depot to obtain cheap postage for the old hardcopy newsletter(*) I am not sure what I am.

 (*) Tormented my wife, then editor of the newsletter, because my president’s piece was always late/last.